When a landlord or property manager is ready to rent their property to a tenant, there are many steps involved.

 However, there are many cases where the landlord's income requirements are higher than an applicant's income.
 This is when that applicant turns to fraudulent documents.
 A fraudulent document is used to convince the landlord that the applicant is able to comfortably pay rent.

 In these cases, it can be extremely beneficial to the landlord to know how to spot these fake stubs.
-Thankfully, we will be going over the common ways that applicants create fake pay stubs and how to spot them.
+Thankfully, we will be going over the common ways that applicants create pay stubs that are fake and how to spot them.

 Although spotting fake income verifications is not an exact science, there are some ways that can generally help in the process.
 Below, we will be outlining the easiest ways to notice if a tenant is using a fraudulent document.

 One of the quickest ways to tell if an income document is fake is to check if all of the numbers have been rounded.
-Usually, paychecks do not come out to a perfectly rounded number that has no extra dollars or cents.
+Usually, paychecks do not come out to a perfectly rounded number that has no extra dollars or cents because of many deductions including federal income tax in the given pay period.

 This is one of the quickest ways to detect if an applicant's document is fake.
 It is important to make sure that your applicant's earnings are not rounded to the nearest hundred or thousand because this is a clear signal of fraudulence.
 This is not very common, however, because it is obvious that paychecks should not have perfectly rounded numbers.